 In each of the examples, employees are treated like people first, and workers second.
-In today's competitive climate, it's actions like these that will help organizations transform "The Great Resignation" into "The Great Retention."
+In today's competitive climate, actions like these will help organizations thrive.

 For more ideas on how to create a better employee experience, check out The Great Retention.
 John Duisberg and Prem Bhatia, Cooleaf's Co-founders, interview CEOs at leading organizations to discover how they retain and engage their people.